ergoplatform/ergo-appkit/docs/things-to-do-blog-post.md

 	/usr/lib/libz.1.dylib (compatibility version 1.0.0, current version 1.2.11)
 ```

-If we run the executable we can see that it starts around 8x faster, and uses
+If we time this new `freezecoin` executable, we can see that it starts approximately 8x faster, and uses
-around 6x less memory, than running the same program on the
-JVM does.
-You don’t feel that pause you always get when running a
+around 6x less memory.
+What this means is that you don’t feel that palpable pause you always get when running a
-short-running command with the JVM.
+short-running program with the JVM.
 ```
 $ DYLD_LIBRARY_PATH=$GRAAL_HOME/jre/lib /usr/bin/time -l ./freezecoin 1800000000
         0.43 real         0.15 user         0.03 sys